Make Up (Vice and Jason Derulo song)

 "Make Up" is a song by American DJ Vice and American singer Jason Derulo, featuring vocals from American singer Ava Max.
 It was released as a single on October 23, 2018, by Atlantic Records.

 Critical reception

+The song was well received by critics.
 Mike Wass from Idolator described the song as "a funk-heavy banger about the joys of making up", while BroadwayWorld stated that it "fuses Derulo's silky falsetto with Max's irresistible vocals for the ultimate 'kiss-and-make-up' anthem".
 Paper felt that the song encapsulated "the signature mix of sultry and upbeat pop funk we've come to love and expect from Derulo since his "Whatcha Say" days."

 Music video

 The music video was released on October 23, 2018.
 It depicts Derulo showing off his choreography and shirtless poses, alongside Max lounging poolside.
 As of April 2022, the video had over 7 million views on YouTube.